Unusual Pairings: Wine and Trains

-Wine, as everyone knows, pairs well with a number of foods.
-White wines pair with fish, pasta dishes, salads, and other light fare.
+Wine, as everyone knows, pairs well with many foods.
+White wines pair with fish, pasta dishes, salads, and other light fares.
 Red wines generally pair with heavier, darker meat dishes like steak and rack of lamb.
-But at WhisperKOOL, we believe that wine pairs with a lot more than just food.
+But at WhisperKOOL, we believe that wine pairs with a lot more than just-food.
 And so we have started up a series on our WhisperKOOL blog called “Unusual Pairings” to showcase the different activities which harmoniously pair with wine.
 Our first installment: wine and trains.

 Wine and Trains: A Beautiful Pairing